<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Counseling FAQs - “How long will it take to feel better?”</image:title>

 <image:caption>I cannot make any guarantees about the timing or extent of therapeutic outcomes.
-However, I find that clients who are open-minded, willing to do a little “homework” between sessions by applying insights and strategies we discuss, and who attend appointments consistently tend to experience the most benefit from counseling.</image:caption>
+That said, I find that clients who are open-minded, willing to do a little “homework” between sessions by applying insights and strategies we discuss, and who attend appointments consistently tend to experience the most benefit from counseling.</image:caption>

 </image:image>